 How Vitamin D Can Help Fight The Flu

-It’s already January, and the cold and flu season is hitting hard.
+It’s already January, and the cold and flu season is hitting hard in Colorado Springs.
 While it is normally a yearly ritual for people to get vaccinated for the flu, a growing body of evidence points to the relative ineffectiveness of flu vaccinations in preventing influenza.
 The Cochrane Database Review, for example, found that vaccines have at best a modest impact on working days lost to influenza, and had no effect on complications such as pneumonia.
 What’s more, getting vaccinated every year reduces the effectiveness of the vaccine, as recent studies have found.
 People who had not had a vaccination in the past five years actually responded better to the vaccine than those who got it yearly.

 How does Vitamin D work its magic?
-Vitamin D offers protection by increasing the antimicrobial peptides in the lungs, researchers contend.
+Vitamin D offers protection against the Cold & Flu by increasing the antimicrobial peptides in the lungs, researchers contend.
 A recent study found that T cells need sufficient amounts of Vitamin D to activate.
 When a T cell detects foreign invaders like the flu virus, it will send signals to the Vitamin D Receptor gene, also known as the VDR gene.
 The VDR gene then produces a protein that binds Vitamin D in the T cell.
 A protein known as PLC gamma 1 is then produced, which allows the T cell to fight the infection.
 The reason why the flu vaccine can be so ineffective against influenza is that it does nothing to address the underlying problem many people face—Vitamin D deficiency.